A (very) brief history of learning magic.

 So presuming we have a good teacher, who has considered their teaching approach, video can provide something that books can’t: an accurate representation of the move or sleight described.
 I’m not saying that a magic book can’t offer a detailed description of a magic trick, it can.
 But it just can’t give us the full visual picture.
 We have to either wait until we’ve learned the trick or watch it performed.
 On more than one occasion I have done both and realised that witnessing the latter has resulted in regretting the time taken with the former.
 Many of us, depending on learning preference, will find it so much easier to make a decision of what magic to learn based on what we see rather than what we read.
 Seeing something, either live or on TV, is the answer I most often hear when professional magicians are asked ‘how did you get into magic’.
 Seeing and witnessing inspire, the importance of which cannot be overestimated.

 Oddly enough, the main issue often cited with video content is the one I have fewer problems with.
 The claim that learning magic from other magicians results in copying their mannerisms and routines.
 Whilst this can be true, it also happens with all art forms, and has little to do with the medium.
 I remember writing my first stand up routine with the voice of my favourite comedian, Bill Hicks, in my head.
 Like Bill’s, my material was political and subversive, two things that were pretty much the opposite of me.
-Unlike Bill’s it was crap.
+Unlike Bill’s material, it was crap.
 The point is that I still copied, not because I learned from Bill Hicks, though in a way I probably did, but because I had watched him and was inspired by him.
 Learners will always copy and plagiarise, and with time they will learn to find their voice, or not.
-This says more about the individual rather than the learning medium.
+To me, this says more about the individual rather than the learning medium.

 I love learning from video, but only if it entertains me and engages me.
 If not, I can barely stay awake.
 This is similar if I’m reading a poorly written book, but the vetting process seems to be a little more strict with books released by trusted publishers.
 Again, abundance can be an issue as well as a gift.